Opinion: Bayern Munich had no choice but to sack Niko Kovac | DW | 03.11.2019

 Off the pitch, the club's hierarchy assembled before the press on multiple occasions to demand more respect for Kovac's approach and results.
 However, with reports of a political tug of war raging behind the scenes, their attempts did more to erode his credibility in the eyes of players and fans than they did to provide a firm foundation.

 On the pitch, you'd have to go back to the pre-Louis van Gaal era for the last time they looked this vulnerable and, while injuries have played their part, they can't shoulder all the responsibility.
-Since the 7-2 win over Tottenham in the Champions League, Bayern perfomances have been almost unrecognisable, littered with mistakes, defensive naivity and overly-reliant on moments of goalscoring ingenuinty from Robert Lewandowski.
+Since the 7-2 win over Tottenham in the Champions League, Bayern performances have been almost unrecognizable, littered with mistakes, defensive naivety and overly-reliant on moments of goalscoring ingenuity from Robert Lewandowski.

-No longer the all-conquering dominant force, the fact that none of Bayern's competitiors were capitalising appeared to be Kovac's only saving grace.
+No longer the all-conquering dominant force, the fact that none of Bayern's competitors were capitalizing appeared to be Kovac's only saving grace.
 In the end though the Croatian's actions rendered his position untenable and left Bayern with no grace left to give.
-Kovac's tenure was threatening to become divisive and, with the club's identity on the line during a time of intense transition, Bayern had no choice but to nulify the threat.
+Kovac's tenure was threatening to become divisive and, with the club's identity on the line during a time of intense transition, Bayern had no choice but to nullify the threat.

 One of the most memorable Bundesliga weekends saw two fierce derbies, an 8-0 win and a Bayern humbling that cost Niko Kovac his job.
 Timo Werner, Thorgan Hazard and Union Berlin had a better time of it on Matchday 10.
 (03.11.2019)